 Bootstrap is built around a few open source third-party components you might already be using.
 Most prominent is LESS, a stylesheet-extension system for CSS that allows the use of variables, rule nesting, and a number of other powerful features not available in vanilla CSS.
 Also noteworthy is a slew of plug-ins that use the ever-popular jQuery to add functionality like content carousels, advanced button behaviors, type-to-search functions, and many more.

 There are a number of ways to get started with Bootstrap.
 You can download a full package that contains all the components and some demonstration pages, which can be customized by hand as needed.
 You can also download a custom Bootstrap package that contains only the pieces you need, if you're trying to keep things slender.
 And if you're a programmer looking to extend Bootstrap under the hood, you can fork a copy of the project from GitHub and work on it that way.

+A Bootstrap sample page at two different widths.
+Note how various elements, such as the top menu, reflow and reorganize themselves automatically.
 HTML5 Boilerplate It's tempting to say HTML5 Boilerplate has everything you need.
 I'll play it safe and say it has just about everything you need, and maybe a few things you didn't realize you did.
 It's freely available under the MIT license.